hellostealth/stealth/docs/09-messaging-integrations.md

 title: Messaging Integrations
 ---

-Stealth is designed for your bot to support one or many Messaging Services.
-For example, this could be SMS or both SMS and Facebook messenger.
-Messaging Integrations can be attached to your Stealth bot by adding the messaging integration gem to your `Gemfile`.
+Stealth is designed for your bot to support one or more messaging integrations.
+For example, this could be just SMS or both SMS and Facebook Messenger.
+Messaging integrations can be attached to your Stealth bot by adding the messaging integration gem to your `Gemfile`.

 ## `Gemfile`